geraldohomero/Zotero-LibreOffice-Linux/README.md

 Credits to [Kameid](https://www.reddit.com/r/linux4noobs/comments/i6skza/installing_zotero_and_using_it_with_libreoffice/)

-If you need (I don't think it will be necessary), there's the Zotero_OpenOffice_Integration.oxt for [DOWNLOAD](https://github.com/geraldohomero/Zotero-LibreOffice-Linux/releases/tag/Zotero_Integration)

-Before proceeding read the official [Zotero's post](https://www.zotero.org/support/word_processor_plugin_troubleshooting) about the troubleshooting process for the word processor plugin.
+[Zotero's post](https://www.zotero.org/support/word_processor_plugin_troubleshooting) about the troubleshooting process for the word processor plugin.